"'Tis the refuge we take when the unreality of the world sits too heavy on our tiny heads."

 It must have been quite a voyeuristic thrill for fans of

 and Taylor to see the famously hard-drinking, combative couple, playing a hard-drinking, combative couple onscreen.
 And indeed, there is something about their easy rapport and effortless chemistry here that is never duplicated in another film.
 I particularly like those small moments where George & Martha reveal their deep affection for one another, and how they lapse into familiar patterns of easy cohabitation between the shouting matches.
-Perhaps all we're seeing is the dysfunctional mutual appreciation of two people who've found in each other, a worthy adversary, someone who can keep up with the game, but its a layer added to the characters that serves to soften the pain of their near non-stop body blows.
+Perhaps all we're seeing is the dysfunctional mutual appreciation of two people who've found in each other, a worthy adversary, someone who can keep up with the game, but it's a layer added to the characters that serve to soften the pain of their near non-stop body blows.
 That neither Taylor nor Burton plays their roles "one-note" - allowing for flashes of tenderness between the bursts of vitriol - is what makes this film such a standout for me.
 Burton

 |Liz and Dick: Probably the only real-life couple ever to display any real chemistry onscreen|